guard/listen/README.md

 ## Listen adapters

 The Listen gem has a set of adapters to notify it when there are changes.
-There are 4 OS-specific adapters to support Mac, Linux, *BSD and Windows.
+There are 4 OS-specific adapters to support Darwin, Linux, *BSD and Windows.
 These adapters are fast as they use some system-calls to implement the notifying function.

 There is also a polling adapter which is a cross-platform adapter and it will work on any system.
 This adapter is slower than the rest of the adapters.

+Darwin and Linux adapter are dependencies of the Listen gem so they work out of the box.
+For other adapters a specific gem need to be added to your Gemfile, please read bellow.

-The Listen gem choose the best and working adapter for your machine automatically.
-If you want to force the use of the polling adapter, either use the `:force_polling` option while initializing the listener or call the `#force_polling` method on your listener before starting it.
+The Listen gem choose the good adapter (if present) automatically.
+If you want to force the use of the polling adapter use the `:force_polling` option while initializing the listener.

 ### On Windows